mathforllms25/mathforllms25.github.io/_pages/lectures.md

       * "An Overview of Large Language Models for Statisticians" (Ji et al., 2025) [[Link](https://arxiv.org/abs/2502.17814)]

 **Week 2: A Language for Transformers: RASP & RASP-L**
+  * *Topics:*
+  A detailed look at the Transformer architecture and their training including training with RL for the purpose of making them better at reasoning;
-  * *Topics:* A detailed look at the Transformer architecture; Modeling transformer computation with the RASP language; The RASP-L conjecture for predicting length generalization.
+  Modeling transformer computation with the RASP language; The RASP-L conjecture for predicting length generalization.
   * *Readings:*
       * "Thinking Like Transformers" (Weiss, Goldberg, & Yahav, 2021) [[Link](https://arxiv.org/abs/2106.06981)]
       * "What Algorithms can Transformers Learn?
 A Study in Length Generalization" (Zhou et al., 2024) [[Link](https://openreview.net/forum?id=AssIuHnmHX)]